/* Scenario metadata

 </div>You continue.
 At 150 feet AGL you get a clearer picture: approach lights, then the runway environment, then the runway itself.
 You land firm, centerline, full flaps.

 You taxi clear.
 Tower switches you to ground.
-You sit at the hold-short line for a long minute, not yet ready to taxi.
+You sit at the hold-short line for a long minute before you key the mic.
 Connie puts a hand on your arm.

 "Good job."

 Approach catches you.
-"Five Golf Hotel, missed approach, fly heading one-one-five, climb and maintain three thousand.
+"Five Golf Hotel, missed approach observed, climb and maintain three thousand.
 Say intentions."

 "Approach, five Golf Hotel, divert DuPage KDPA."

-"Five Golf Hotel, roger, turn right heading zero-niner-zero, climb four thousand."
+"Five Golf Hotel, roger, turn right, vectors DuPage, climb four thousand."

 Connie looks at you.
 "You okay?"